List of Ghostbusters video games: Ghostbusters (pachinko) (2010)

 A Ghostbusters pachinko machine was released in 2010 by Fuji Shogi.
 It was the second Ghostbusters pachinko machine after the Extreme Ghostbusters pachinko machine.

 Ghostbusters: Sanctum of Slime (2011)

 Ghostbusters: Sanctum of Slime is a video game for download for Xbox Live Arcade, PlayStation Network, and PC.
 It is a sequel to Ghostbusters: The Video Game.
 It features 4 ghostbusters defeating ghosts.
 The game received negative reviews.

-Ghostbusters: Paranormal Blast (2012)
+Ghostbusters: Paranormal Blast (2012), mobile

-Ghostbusters: Paranormal Blast is a location-based augmented reality mobile game launched by XMG Studio in August 2012, available for sale in the iTunes App Store.
-The game allows users to take the perspective of a Ghostbuster, catching ghosts in their own cities.
+Ghostbusters: Paranormal Blast was a location-based augmented reality mobile game launched by XMG Studio in August 2012, that was available for sale in the iTunes App Store.
+As of 2023 it is no longer accessible.

+The game allowed users to take the perspective of a Ghostbuster, catching ghosts in their own cities.

 Ghostbusters (2013), mobile

 Ghostbusters is a mobile game available for download from Beeline Interactive.
 Players start out with three new Ghostbusters in Michelle Ying, Tara Fitzpatrick, and Michael Prince.
 A fourth Ghostbuster, Joel Holowinsky, is available for purchase with money earned in game.
 Others can also be purchased, including Peter Venkman, Egon Spengler, Winston Zeddemore, and Ray Stantz, for 50 power cores each (which cost real world money).
 The game has three types of Ghostbusters: 1) Wrangler - used to weaken ghosts, 2) Blasters - used primarily for their offensive capabilities, and 3) Scientists - used primarily for healing Ghostbusters.
 The story centers around the male student that Peter Venkman kept shocking during his ESP "experiment" at the beginning of the first film.
 The man is contacted by a mysterious force promising him a way to get vengeance against Peter.
 The game instantly flashes forward to after the second film, where we see that the man now is a ghost with telepathic powers.
 He takes over a 50-story building where each floor serves as a separate level for Ghostbusters to defeat.